mixmesh/mixmesh/rest/suggestions.md

   </tr>
 </table>

+Note: A field excluded from the Request is the same thing as setting it to false.

 Typical use:

 `$ curl --user alice:hello --digest -v -X POST -H "Content-Type: application/json" -d '{"spiridon": {smtp-server:": true}}' http://127.0.0.1:8443/dj/player/filter`